2023-12-20 08:27:28

 Renal cell carcinoma has no obvious symptoms in the early stage and is mostly discovered accidentally during ultrasound examination.
 As the tumor worsens, symptoms such as hematuria and low back pain may appear.

-The five-year survival rate of early-stage renal cell carcinoma is about 90%.
+The five-year survival rate of early-stage renal cell carcinoma is regarding 90%.
 Dr. Yu Kaijie said that when renal cell carcinoma spreads into large blood vessels, metastasizes to lymph nodes or distant organs, the five-year survival rate will be greatly affected.
 However, with the development of targeted therapy and immunotherapy, the treatment effectiveness of advanced renal cell carcinoma has improved significantly.

 Combination immune therapy uses “immunity plus targeting” or “immunity plus immunity” to combine different mechanisms to fight cancer cells.
 The treatment response rate is higher and the treatment effect of advanced renal cell carcinoma can be further improved.